 *In limited circumstances, your account number may need to change.

 Yes.
-In addition to receiving a new account number in early 2024, we will also review your monthly billing amounts every three months instead of every six as it is done now.
+In addition to receiving a new account number in February 2024, we will also review your monthly billing amounts every three months instead of every six as it is done now.
 If your average bill amount over the last 12 months changes by more than 20% compared to your prior budget bill amount, your budget bill amount will be adjusted accordingly.